 The habit of skipping lunch breaks was coined during the great recession in 2009, when employers were cutting off every cost that was possible to reduce, including employees who were considered unproductive.

-Yet the lunch break comes with multiple advantages, including:
+Yet, the lunch break comes with multiple advantages, including:

-• Satisfying the hunger - brain is one of the most energy-hungry parts of the human body, consuming about 20% of all energy.
-Considering that, keeping grey cells properly fed with glucose, fats and other ingredients is crucial to assure its efficient work.
-One would be insane to think that it is possible to run a marathon without a proper diet and hydration - so why assuming that coffee and fast snacks are enough for the brain to run the marathon of the career?
+• Satisfying the hunger – brain is one of the most energy-hungry parts of the human body, consuming about 20% of all energy.
+Considering that, keeping gray cells properly fed with glucose, fats and other ingredients is crucial to assure its efficient work.
+One would be insane to think that it is possible to run a marathon without a proper diet and hydration – so why assume that coffee and fast snacks are enough for the brain to run the marathon of the career?

-• Improving employee health - it is not only about eating - it is also about what is being eaten.
+• Improving physical health – it is not only about eating – it is also about what is being eaten.
 Having a longer lunch break and eating away from the desk forces the employee to take a walk.
 It can reduce the backache and improve blood flow.
 Thus, it will limit the risk associated with sitting for a prolonged time.
-Also, when going out of office it is much easier to eat something healthier, like soup, salad, or a full meal from the kitchen of choice - a thing that is unseen in an office vending machine.
+Furthermore, when going out of the office it is much easier to eat something healthier, like soup, salad, or a full meal from the kitchen of choice – a thing that is unseen in an office vending machine.

-So in fact skipping off the lunch break can be killing for productivity rather than a sign of being dedicated.
+So, in fact, skipping off the lunch break can be killing for productivity rather than a sign of being dedicated.

 Breaks from a computer screen